tq-systems/meta-tq/meta-tq/doc/README.TQMa7x.md

   `UBI_MAX_LEB_COUNT` on machine level.
 The distro definition and the image recipes `tq-image-small-[debug]` are intended for demonstration of howto generate a system running from SPI-NOR.
 This does not make any claims on feature / functional completeness.
+* U-Boot: USB dual role port (X5) is tested in U-Boot in peripheral mode only.
+* U-Boot: A POR might fail even if main power supply is disconnected, when running with USB dual role port (X5) connected to PC / HUB with powered VBUS.
 * Kernel image and device tree files are loaded from `/boot` in rootfs.
 They are installed in the SD/eMMC image twice in partition `boot`.
 Removing them from `IMAGE_BOOT_FILES` prevents this doubled installation.